-If there is a cat on the mind of everyone who wants to own a cat, it should be the British Shorthair.
-Also known as the teddy bear, this beautiful velvety fluffy and docile cat breed has been every cat lover's dream for once.
-White coat is particularly rare for this breed and therefore few specimens have this coat.
-The British Shorthair white is then one of the most often sought-after cats of this species.
+If there is a cat on the mind of everyone who wants to own a cat, he should be the British Shorthair.
+Also known as the teddy bear, this beautiful velvety, fluffy, and docile cat breed has been every cat lover's dream for once.
+White coat is particularly rare for this breed and therefore, few specimens have this coat.
+The British Shorthair white is then one of this species' most often sought-after cats.
 The beauty of this fur is so striking that this cat is exceptional.

 Kittens that fall into this category have a colored birthmark on the top of the forehead.
 This color does not always identify the animal as belonging to the British Shorthair white line.
 The kitten's eyes are also blue, which differs from the final color.
-Their particularities will gradually change to proudly represent this type of British Shorthair cat.
+Their particularities will gradually change to represent this type of British Shorthair cat proudly.

 Growing up, the cat will no longer have parts of the fur of another color but will have an entirely white coat.
 On their sides, the eyes also change color.
 Having become golden, they are between coppery and golden nuances.

-This particularity is all the more interesting as the contrast is striking with the white of the dress.
-The British Shorthair white is therefore very attractive with its unique look.
+This particularity is all the more interesting as the contrast is striking with the dress's white.
+The British Shorthair white is, therefore, very attractive with its unique look.

 Now, to get to know these beautiful cats better, let's learn a little more about them.

-The British Shorthair Its name allows us to know its origins and physical characteristics from the outset.
+The British Shorthair his name allows us to know his origins and physical characteristics from the outset.
 The British Shorthair originated in Great Britain.
-Its majestic look is recognizable by its short hair and looks like a real teddy bear.
+His majestic look is recognizable by his short hair, and he looks like a real teddy bear.

 Characteristics of the British Shorthair White

 The British Shorthair's body is strong and muscular.
 This quite robust body also has nice curves.
-This is also why it is considered the "teddy bear" of the feline race.
-With broad shoulders and hips, it also has medium to short length legs and a thick tail.
+This is also why he is considered the "teddy bear" of the feline race.
+With broad shoulders and hips, he also has medium to short-length legs and a thick tail.

 One of the peculiarities of this breed is the level of its short nose with open and curved nostrils.
 His very round eyes are generally the same color as his dress which can be declined in 17 shades, although the British Shorthair silver is the most appreciated.